ThoughtWorksInc/DeepLearning.scala/README.md

     }

 The `Future` functions for immutable futures correspond to `async` method in `Async`, and the `await` postfixes to immutable futures corresponds to `await` method in `Async`.

+## Design

+Regardless of the familiar veneers between immutable futures and `scala.concurrent.Future`, I have made some different designed choices on immutable futures.

+### Immutability

+Immutable futures are stateless, they will never store result values or exceptions.
+Instead, the immutable futures evaluate lazily, and they do the same work for every time you invoke `foreach` or `onComplete`.
+The behavior of immutable futures is more like monads in Haskell than futures in Java.

+Also, there is no `isComplete` method in immutable futures.
+As a result, the users of immutable futures are forced not to share futures between threads, not to check the states in futures.
+They have to care about control flows instead of threads, and define the control flow by building immutable futures.